Amethyst-Development/VoidTP/README.md

     - Recommended value: Enabled
     - Legacy: False

+- ```VoidTP.TeleportToCurrent```
+    - If dimension check is disabled, this decides whether to teleport player in current dimension with the co-ordinates that were set for another world

 - ```/trigger VoidTP.MinHeight set <value>```
     - Sets the minimum height after which the player will be teleported to spawn
     - Default value: -65